 Breakfast like real Londoners

 Since we don’t have to spend every moment of enjoyment in a restaurant, we love to enjoy some eating outdoors.
-So our day begins with a breakfast by the Thames river overlooking London-Shard.
+So, our day begins with a breakfast by the Thames river overlooking London-Shard.
 To do so, we treat ourselves to a meal deal for £3 at Sainsbury’s enjoying it on a bench right on the banks of the Thames.
 Joggers from the Financial District run by, tourists take photos while we have breakfasts and walking along the river, constantly accompanied by street art, which simply needs to be photographed!
 A slightly different way to breakfast…

 Rollercoasters at Thorpe Park – Screaming like there is no tomorrow

 Daan, who is famously crazy about roller coasters and theme parks, does not want to miss the adrenaline rush at Thorpe Park during our short trip to London.
-The amusement park in west London is well connected by rail and is also quite easily accessible from the airports around London.
+The amusement park in west London is well connected by rail and is also effortlessly accessible from the airports around London.
 The destination station is called “Staines.”
 From there, a bus commutes directly to the park.
 If, as has been the case with us, school classes use the buses, one of the few taxis may be used to share for little money.
-We had a funny encounter with a London couple with whom we shared the taxi quite easily.
+We had a funny encounter with a London couple, with whom we shared the taxi easily.